Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/development-environment.md

 ### Docker

-Docker will be utilized to containerize both Home Assistant and a MQTT Broker server using [Eclipse Mosquitto](https://mosquitto.org/).
+Docker will be utilized to containerize Home Assistant.
 A `docker-compose.yaml` file will be used to seamless share the shared docker containers under the same stack and deploy them together.

 ### Image Detection Models